Tomato Tart

 - Opt for just-ripe but still firm tomatoes.
 Overly ripe tomatoes will bring an excessive amount of moisture to the tart, while underripe ones won’t have a robust flavor.

-How to Serve Tomato Tart
+How To Serve A Tomato Tart

 - APPETIZER – Cut it into small wedges for a sophisticated light bite.